CagriCatik/Python/webpage/docs/python-guide/03_Functions/03_Parameters_and_Arguments.md

-# Python Function Parameters and Defaults Tutorial
+# Function Parameters and Defaults

 In this tutorial, we'll explore how to use parameters and default values in Python functions to make them more flexible and customizable.